francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/000-Introduction.rst

 to the general public.
 In other words, YOU now have a programmable quantum computer at your fingertips!

+By going through this Beginner’s Guide, we hope you will learn some of the the fundamental concepts that quantum computing relies on, and how start experimenting with a real quantum computer via IBM's `Quantum Composer <https://quantumexperience.ng.bluemix.net/qx/editor>`_.
+We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through thisguide and explore the sample quantum scores on the IBM Q Experience.

+If you already have a firm understanding of quantum fundamentals and linear algebra, and want to see more of the math and theory behind the concepts, we encourage you to dig into our
+`Full User Guide <https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=full-user-guide&page=introduction>`_ for more in-depth content.

 |

-By going through this Beginner’s Guide, we hope you will learn some of the the fundamental concepts that quantum computing relies on, and how start experimenting with a real quantum computer via IBM's `Quantum Composer <https://quantumexperience.ng.bluemix.net/qx/editor>`_.
-We anticipate that you will spend about 10-30 min on each section (with the later sections requiring more time) as you read through this guide and explore the sample quantum scores on the IBM Q Experience.
-If you want to see more of the math and theory behind the concepts, we encourage you to dig into our `Full User Guide <https://quantumexperience.ng.bluemix.net/qx/tutorial?sectionId=full-user-guide&page=introduction>`_!

 |